oresults/docs/docs/devices/device-monitoring.md

 The Devices tab contains two tables:

-- `Rented Bluebox units`: contains all Bluebox units which you have rented from us for your event.
-Bluebox units will be assigned to your account by the OResults administrator.
+- `Rented Blueboxes`: contains all Blueboxes which you have rented from us for your event.
+Blueboxes will be assigned to your account by the OResults administrator.
-- `Phone apps`: contains all Bluebox Mobile devices which you have created in your account.
+- `Mobile apps`: contains all mobile devices which you have created in your account.
 Here you can also find `API tokens` of your devices.

 :::tip
-Click on the name of your Bluebox Mobile device to change its name.
+Click on the name of your Bluebox device to change its name.
 :::

 <img src="/img/devices-monitor.png" width="100%" />